11/6/2024

 John Turadoro

-Hey guys, thanks for taking my question.
+Hey, guys.
+Thanks for taking my question.
 Congrats on the results here.
-I have one and then I'll use one of my follow ups if I can.
-First one being the 100 megawatts that you're going to allocate away from Bitcoin mining to HPC.
-Are we already in conversation with potential customers there?
-And then I know you can't give kind of specific capex as you mentioned, but should we just still be kind of thinking that five to eight million to retrofit that site?
-And then I have my follow
+I have one, and then I'll use one of my follow-ups if I can.
+First one being, so the 100 megawatts that you're going to allocate away from Bitcoin mining to HPC, are we already in conversation with potential customers there?
+And then I know you can't give kind of specific CapEx, as you mentioned, but should we just still be kind of thinking that $5 to $8 million to retrofit that site?
+And then I have my follow-up.

 speaker